 From Santa Fe take Hwy 14 South (Cerrillos Road) 22 minutes outside Santa Fe City limits and turn right onto Main Street toward the village of Cerrillos.

 From Albuquerque take I-40 East and exit at Tijeras and keep left.
 Follow the Turquoise Trail for 33 miles and drive 3 miles past the Village of Madrid.
 Turn left onto Main Street toward the village of Cerrillos.

 Turn right at First Street, Cerrillos Station is on the right.

-In 2015 Barbara Briggs bought the buildings and began an extensive renovation process.
+In 2015 Barbara Briggs bought the building and began an extensive renovation process.
 The green renovation would include bridging between the history and the future.
 The green renovation took more than 12 months from conception to completion.
-Retaining the historic renovation was paramount while adopting green building technology such as solar thermal hydronic heat and using low V.O.C.
+Retaining the historic character was paramount while adopting green building technology such as solar thermal produced heat and hot water, and using low V.O.C.
 Paints.
 This caring attention to detail and respect for the environment resulted in a congratulatory award from the USDA.